marianaaalopezzzz/PersonalizedInfectionProbabilityCalculator/README.md

 # PersonalizedInfectionProbabilityCalculator

-Our primary goal is for the user to input their specific factors such as age, disease type, environmental conditions, etc to receive a risk estimation for the infection.
-This will help users to understand how personal and eviromental factors can affect their probalities for transmissible diseases.
+The main goal of our project is that users understand their risk levels for many transmissible diseases based on personal and enviromental factors.
+Users will input their specific details such as age, gender, and any pre-existing conditios, taking into consideration environmental conditions and the disease type to receive a risk estimation for the infection.
+This tool will help users to make informed health desicions by showing them how their unique circumstances can inmpact their likelihood of infection.

-The main five object that we will usea to calculate de infection risk.
+The main five objects that we will use to calculate de infection risk.
 1. User. (the person using the calculator)
    The attributes will be:
    a) age
    b) gender
    c) an pre-existing health condition
    d) vaccines
 2. Disease.
-(Characterisitcs of the disease)
+(Characteristics of the disease)
    The atribbutes will be:
    a) name
    b) probality of transmission